amsantac/amsantac-site/_posts/2018-08-22-qgis-r-pqgisr.md

 <br>

 **Subscribe to my YouTube channel!** if you haven't yet.
-In the next post we'll learn about another R package that allows *remotely* handling the processing and canvas drawing functionalities of QGIS Desktop directly from an R session, so don't miss it!
+In the next post we'll learn about another R package that allows us to *remotely* control the processing and canvas drawing functionalities of QGIS Desktop directly from an R session, so don't miss it!

 <br>

-**Get the online course: Analysis of Spatial Data with the R Language**
+**Get the FREE online course: ANALYSIS OF SPATIAL DATA WITH THE R LANGUAGE**

 Update If you want to develop your skills in processing and analysis geospatial data using the R language I have prepared an *online course* which will be available for free until December 31, 2018.
 In this course I first cover the basics of the R language and then introduce the ... (spatial data input/output, R classes and functions for spatial data, integration with GIS software, visualization, etc.) tools that will help you to efficiently xxx common GIS tasks and efficiently solve xxx problems.
 Here is the access for this *free online course*.
 Enroll now!